'I'm Safe On Mars.' NASA'S New Rover To Scour Ancient Lake Bed For Life Signs

 Success hinged on a nail-biting "seven minutes of terror": an entry, descent and landing, or EDL, sequence that was completed flawlessly and without intervention from Earth-bound engineers.
 Because Mars is so far away, it takes 11 minutes for signals to reach NASA's Jet Propulsion Laboratory in Southern California, where the mission is managed.
 This meant that by the time engineers got a message from the spacecraft that EDL had begun, Perseverance was already on the ground — intact.

-The atmosphere of Mars is a tiny fraction of Earth's — too thin to offer much in the way of a brake for a spacecraft on a speeding descent, but thick enough to burn up the craft if something goes wrong.
+The atmosphere of Mars is a tiny fraction of Earth's — too thin to offer much in the way of a brake for a spacecraft on a speeding descent but thick enough to burn it up if something goes wrong.
 Many previous soft landing attempts on the planet have failed.

 "Mars is hard, and we never take success for granted," Thomas Zurbuchen, NASA's associate administrator for science, said at a recent online media briefing.